material-motion/material-motion/concepts/runtimes.md

     runtime.commit(transaction)

-The Runtime is expected to create the necessary Actors required to fulfill the Intentions.
+The Runtime is now expected to create the necessary Actors required to fulfill the Intentions.

 ## Creating Actors